HANNAH KANG

 What if I fall behind or need more time to finish?

+“My character wasn’t bad.
+It was just… undecided.”
 That’s normal.
-The course is designed so you leave with: a strong, shippable pass for your level clear priorities for what matters next a roadmap you can follow for 2–4 weeks post-class to keep improving without guesswork The win is that you’ll know exactly how far you can take the piece and what it needs—no wandering.
+The course is designed so you leave with: a strong, shippable pass for your level a strong, presentable pass for your level, clear priorities, and a roadmap you can follow post-term to keep improving without wandering. a roadmap you can follow for 2–4 weeks post-class to keep improving without guesswork The win is that you’ll know exactly how far you can take the piece and what it needs—no wandering.

 How does this help me move from “modeler” toward visual development / art department work?